henriquegmendes/ludo-game-by-henrique/README.md

 ## Getting Started

 This game works at the browser and does not need any instalation.
-Just click in this LINK and the game will open in your browser.
+* Link to run the game in your browser => [HERE](https://henriquegmendes.github.io/Ludo-Game-by-Henrique/).

 ## Prerequisites